 - Committed Customers: When customers opt in to text messaging, they’re making a conscious decision to engage with your brand regularly — a huge win.
 Plus, the average response rate for SMS marketing is 45 percent.

 - Cost Efficiency: SMS marketing is one the most cost-effective marketing channels in comparison to television, radio, or print because you are limiting your target to a focused audience.
 A lot of online SMS marketing platforms are surprisingly affordable.
-When looking at other brands, for example, Coca-Cola reserves 70 percent of its mobile marketing budget for SMS messaging services.

 How to start communicating with your customers today

 One in three consumers attempt to text a business and get no response.
 If you don’t want to miss out on increased sales revenue with SMS marketing, you can start by collecting consent and then setting up your SMS messages with a text automation platform.